abhi0395/qsoabsfind/docs/examplerun.rst

    search is skipped and Gaussian fitting is run at the provided redshifts only.
 Multiple rows with the same ``INDEX_SPEC`` are treated as multiple known redshifts for that spectrum.
 Adds a ``ZABS_KNOWN`` column in the ``ABSORBER`` HDU.

+   The ``max_dv_known`` key in the constants file controls how far (in km/s) the fitted redshift is allowed to drift from the seed before the detection is rejected (default: 500 km/s).

 Useful notes